Luciogi/anbox-dinit/README.md

 ````
 ### Step 5: Enable services
 Enable `anbox-container-manager`:
-**Note: for `dinitctl` command, you need root access. normal users use `sudo` before `dinitctl`**
 ````
-dinitctl start anbox-container-manager # For loading in this session dinitctl enable anbox-container-manager # For loading in startup
+sudo dinitctl start anbox-container-manager # For loading in this session sudo dinitctl enable anbox-container-manager # For loading in startup
 ````
 Enable `anbox-session-manager`:
 **Note: No longer needed**
 ````
-dinitctl start anbox-session-manager # For loading in this session dinitctl enable anbox-session-manager # For loading in startup
+sudo dinitctl start anbox-session-manager # For loading in this session sudo dinitctl enable anbox-session-manager # For loading in startup
 ````
 ### Step 6: Use anbox xD
 Done!